About the Springs

 The springs are currently closed to the public.
 The district currently anticipates that the springs may be reopened as a public community recreational amenity once environmental and safety issues have been addressed, including completion of ecological studies, analysis of the actions and costs related to improving water quality, providing for property management and installing a wastewater service that meets the requirements of the public health department.
 The district plans to institute a collaborative public process involving the local governments who might have an interest in recreational management.
 A timeline for the reopening of the springs has not currently been established.

-The need to protect our existing water supplies from blending with the contaminated spring water has dominated the district’s system designs starting with the Quail Creek Project more than 30 years ago.
+The need to protect our existing water supplies from blending with the contaminated spring water has dominated the district’s system designs starting with the Quail Creek Project nearly 40 years ago.
 These design considerations limit the ability to tap into the full flow of the Virgin River and allow for the beneficial use of water.

-Prior to becoming the sole owner in 2013, the district was a majority owner of the water rights for the springs and the property including the resort location, having acquired title in 1994.
+Prior to becoming the sole owner in 2013, the district was a majority owner of the water rights for the springs and the property, having acquired title in 1994.